Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

                            'H1_6563A': [225.75, 6563.0, 2.456],
                            'H1_6563A_w1': [225.75, 6566.0, 5.615]}

-Even though this spectrum lines don't have physical profiles, it provides a wider variety of tests.
-Now we can import the gaussian model and combine all the lines and continuum
+Now we can import the ``gaussian_model`` and combine all the components.

 .. code-block:: python

     from lime.model import gaussian_model

-    # Adding continuum as a linear function
+    # Modelling the continuum as a linear function
     flux_obs = wave_obs * cont_coeffs[0] + cont_coeffs[1]

     # Adding emission lines